philips-labs/terraform-aws-github-oidc/README.md

 ### Manage the OIDC identity provider

 By setting `openid_connect_provider_managed` to true the module will create an provider.
 Optional you can set `repo` to create a role.
+The default [thumbprint](#input\_thumbprint\_list) is set as published by [GitHub](https://github.blog/changelog/2022-01-13-github-actions-update-on-oidc-based-deployments-to-aws/), a small [script](./bin/generate-thumbprint.sh) is available to generate a thumbprint.

 ### Manage roles for a repo